c64scene-ar/64k-ought-to-be-enough/README.md

 _[Note: Additional effects were planned for this part, but we didn't have the time]_

 It uses a 320x200 @ 16 colors video mode.
-In order to enable this video mode in a 64k-only PCjr you have to do:
+In order to "enable" this video mode in a 64k-only PCjr you have to do, but see "Embarrassing bug" section for more info.

 ```asm
 sub     ax,ax